spinnaker/spinnaker/docs/commands.md

 ```

 #### Parameters
-`ACCOUNT`: The name of the master to operate on.
+`ACCOUNT`: The name of the account to operate on.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--no-validate`: (*Default*: `false`) Skip validation.